rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 The `onAutoLowLatencyModeCapableChanged`  API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

-## 9. HDMI Port Opening and closing
+## 9. HDMI Port managing active source

 The `HDMIInput` module **MUST** have `open` and `close` method(s) that manages the active source of on a single HDMI port.